-For many companies having a website is almost part of the marketing shopping list
+For many companies having a website is almost part of the marketing shopping list as a website help generate and convert enquiries.
+Other marketing items include

 - Business cards – make sure, they are well designed and printed on quality stock 400gsm min